RCW 36: Young stellar objects

-Several special types of young stellar object have been identified in RCW 36, and are described in more detail below.
-The properties of these stars are related to their extreme youth.
+Several special types of young stellar object have been identified in RCW 36; the properties of these stars are related to their extreme youth.

 Two stars in RCW 36 have Herbig-Haro jets (HH 1042 and HH 1043).
 Jets of gas flowing out from young stars can be produced by accretion onto a star.
 In RCW 36 these jets were seen in a number of spectral lines, including lines from hydrogen, helium, oxygen, nitrogen, sulfur, nickel, calcium, and iron.
 Mass loss rates from the jets have been estimated to be on the order of 10^{−7} solar masses per year.
 Inhomogeneities in the jets have been attributed to variable accretion rate on timescales of approximately 100 years.

 The young star 2MASS J08592851-4346029 has been classified as a Herbig Ae star.
 Stars in this class are pre-main-sequence, intermediate-mass stars (spectral type A) with emission lines in their spectra from hydrogen.
 Observations indicate that 2MASS J08592851-4346029 has a bloated radius as would be expected for a young star that is still contracting.
-Some of the lines in its spectrum have a P-Cygni Profile indicating the presence of a stellar wind.
+Some of the lines in its spectrum have a P Cygni profile indicating the presence of a stellar wind.

 The young star CXOANC J085932.2−434602 was observed by the Chandra X-ray Observatory to have produced a large flare with a peak temperature greater than 100 million kelvins.
 Such "super hot" flares from young stars have been seen in other star-forming regions like the Orion Nebula.